HR managers couldn't schedule a wellness challenge without calling us

 Complex navigation, unable to identify where to go to perform simple actions.

-Confusion caused by unclear terminology.
+Confusion caused by unclear terminologies.

 Frustration due to the inability to manage scheduling independently.